 Just before the first meal service, the cart came down with a drinks service and we all got a small bowl of warm nuts.
 Who doesn’t love their nuts warm!?
 I asked for another glass of champagne and it was forthcoming.
 It was nice that it was readily available.
 I have been on some flights where there is only enough for everyone’s welcome drink.

 Looking through the menu, there was a very good selection of wines, beers and spirits.
-I switched to diet coke after my first two drinks.
-Delta has its hub in Atlanta, Georgia, as does Coca-Cola.
+I switched to Diet Coke after my first two drinks.
+Delta Air Lines has its hub in Atlanta, Georgia, as does Coca-Cola.
 You will always find a strong relationship between the two.
 I liked the paper napkin with the little maze on, it made me smile.

 The Delta One Meal Service